REGISTER NOW FOR WINTER CLASSES 2021

 Please complete the registration form and pay via Paypal

-(Use the same forms and payment for either Option A or B.)
+(Use the same forms and payment for either Option A, B, or C.)

 Important Note: To complete registration, you must complete the Google Registration Form AND Pay via PayPal.
 Please note that we’re a small business, and we hire and train our staff based on our registrations, so we can’t offer refunds.

 Q – How is the class structured?
 What are the teacher-student ratios?

 A – Each class includes lead teachers and experienced teaching assistants, so the ultimate teacher-student ratios are close to 5:1.
 This way, students are able to brainstorm, share ideas, and work on editing in small groups.
 We also offer 1-on-1 sessions for every student, so each child gets personalized feedback in a supportive, constructive way.